PERFORMING ARTS GRANT GUIDELINES FOR 2025-26

 * Current organizational, artistic and financial challenges.

-* History and artistic mission.
+* A brief statement of the organization's history and artistic mission.

 * The amount of the annual operating budget.